Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

+The difference between the satellite and ground clock readings is not assumed to remain constant.
+Over an observation interval, it may be represented locally as

+where $\Delta T_0$ is the initial time offset at the reference time $t_0$, $y_0$ is the relative fractional-frequency offset, $\dot{y}$ is the frequency-drift rate, and $\delta T_{n}$ the stochastic timing error arising from clock and time-transfer noise.
+For a specific mission, these parameters can be estimated from the corresponding clock-comparison model and data.
+Modern atomic and optical clocks may exhibit small residual deterministic drift after atomic referencing and calibration.
+The high stability of the frequency standards alone does not imply that the inter-clock time offset is constant.
+The quadratic drift term may be neglected over a particular observation interval if the corresponding contribution remains below the adopted uncertainty threshold.
+For longer observation intervals, the relative frequency offset and drift should be retained or estimated jointly with the physical parameters of interest.

+In addition, the onboard time delay $\Delta t=t_3-t_2$ introduces an extra bias in the dual one-way DCS observable.
+To leading order, the corresponding contribution can be approximated as

-This frequency shift is dependent on the relative acceleration of the ground station and satellite.
+This contribution is dependent on the relative acceleration of the ground station and satellite.
 Under ideal conditions ($\Delta t=0$), this term vanishes.
-Typically, the accuracy of onboard time delay $\Delta t$ is better than the level of clock synchronization.
-For $0.1$ ns clock synchronization in the ACES/CCS missions, the corresponding frequency shift is the level of $10^{-18}$.
-For a rough estimation, the clock synchronization at the 10 ns nd 0.1 ns levels contribute uncertainties of the order of $10^{-6}$ and $10^{-8}$ for the gravitational redshift test.
+Typically, the uncertainty in the onboard delay is often smaller than the synchronization error.
+For ACES/CSS-like missions, an uncertainty of $0.1\ \mathrm{ns}$ corresponds to a frequency-shift contribution at approximately the $10^{-18}$ level.
+As a rough estimate, synchronization errors at the $10\ \mathrm{ns}$ and $0.1\ \mathrm{ns}$ levels would correspond to fractional uncertainties of about $10^{-6}$ and $10^{-8}$, respectively, in a gravitational-redshift test.